Hey there, time traveller!

 Ottawa's decision comes with an order issued to MANFF to pay Bruneau the money for lodging and other claims related to the evacuees who were housed at Misty Lake as well as a hotel in Ashern Bruneau owns.

-'I don't understand why they don't want to pay my bill'
+'I don't understand why they don't want to pay my bill'-- Misty Lake Lodge owner Mike Bruneau, who says he's owed $2.6 million

 "Aboriginal Affairs and Northern Development Canada will be making arrangements with an expert resource that will be in place shortly to assist the Manitoba Association of Native Firefighters to ensure that these payments are made," said the letter from Anna Fontaine, regional director general in Manitoba for the federal department.